f1ddleSt1cks/f1ddleSt1cks/README.md

 ### Hi there

-I am an aspiring web developer focusing on JavaScript and back-end development.
+I am an aspiring web developer with a focus on JavaScript.

 <!--